Frequently Asked Questions - FAQs

 - Limited Street Parking: Available on Downshire Road, Trevor Hill, Kildare Street, and New Street.

 Applications for a non-transferable permit must be made by Saturday, 25th July 2026.
 No vehicle can join the procession without a clearly displayed permit.
+To apply for a Vehicle Permit click here

 Yes, passengers can be dropped off on the Belfast Road near the Police Station, which is a 0.25-mile walk to the assembly area.